A graphic image of a female and male student walking down a school hallway.

 2. Make a Friend in Every Class

 Never underestimate the power of a pal.
-After being denied in-person interactions for so long, building these connections with your classmates will be all the more rewarding.
+Building these connections with your classmates can be rewarding on a number of levels.
 Don’t forget that many people around you are likely adjusting to campus life too.
 Keep this in mind whenever you feel nervous about striking up a conversation with someone new because they are likely to feel the same.

 Making friends in person will have a positive impact on your mood and your grades.
 Find at least one person in each of your classes to contact if you miss a class or have a question about an assignment.

-Bonus Tip: If you’re able to make one or more friends in every class, you’ll have a ready-made study group when it comes to exam time.
+Bonus Tip: If you’re able to make one or more friends in every class, you’ll have a ready-made study group at exam time.

 An illustration of six hands together in unity.

-It’s crucial to prioritize your mental health and overall wellness.
-Readjusting to in-person learning combined with the experience of studying abroad will be a transition that can create additional stress for international students.
-Whether you’re overwhelmed by your workload or feeling anxious about transitioning back to campus life, share your feelings with a teacher, counsellor, or even a classmate.
+It’s important to prioritize your mental health and overall wellness.
+The experience of studying abroad can be a transition that can create additional stress for international students.
+Whether you’re struggling with your workload or feeling anxious about an aspect of campus life, share your feelings with a teacher, counsellor, or even a trusted classmate.

-You should also familiarize yourself with the support services your school offers, such as:
+You should also get to know the support services your college or university offers, such as:

 • Peer support groups